Galaxy Metallicity Gradients in the Reionization Epoch from the FIRE-2 Simulations: Introduction

 \section{Introduction}

-The spatial distribution of metals in galaxies provides an important window into their formation and evolutionary processes.
-Metals, primarily produced by stellar nucleosynthesis \citep[e.g.][]{Nomoto2013}, are dispersed into the interstellar medium (ISM) through stellar winds and supernova explosions \citep[e.g.][]{Wangk2023}.
-Metallicity in galaxies is typically defined in two phases: gas-phase metallicity, which reflects the current chemical state of the ISM and is closely linked to ongoing star formation and feedback processes \citep[e.g.][]{Tremonti2004, Lee2006}; and stellar metallicity, which encodes the integrated chemical enrichment history of a galaxy over cosmic time \citep[e.g.][]{Gallazzi2005, Kirby2013}.
+The spatial distribution of metals provides a key tracer of galaxy formation and evolution.
+Metals, primarily produced by stellar nucleosynthesis \citep[e.g.][]{Nomoto2013}, are injected into the interstellar medium (ISM) through stellar winds and supernova explosions \citep[e.g.][]{Wangk2023}.
+Galaxy metallicity is commonly discussed in two components: gas-phase metallicity, which tracks the present chemical state of the ISM and is closely tied to ongoing star formation and feedback \citep[e.g.][]{Tremonti2004, Lee2006}, and stellar metallicity, which records the time-integrated enrichment history over cosmic time \citep[e.g.][]{Gallazzi2005, Kirby2013}.

-Previous studies have revealed a strong correlation between stellar mass and gas-phase metallicity in galaxies, commonly referred to as the mass-metallicity relation (MZR), which indicates that more massive galaxies tend to be more metal-rich in both the local universe \citep[e.g.][]{Tremonti2004, Zahid2012, Andrews2013}, and cosmic noon \citep[e.g.][]{Erb2006, Maiolino2008, Sanders2015, Ma2016, Sanders2021, He2024}.
-Recent efforts have extended the study to the reionization epoch \citep{Nakajima2023, Curti2024, Marszewski2024, LiS2025}.
-In addition, several studies have suggested a secondary dependence on SFR, leading to the fundamental metallicity relation (FMR) \citep{Mannucci2010, Bothwell2013, Marszewski2025}.
+Previous studies have revealed a strong correlation between stellar mass and gas-phase metallicity in galaxies, commonly referred to as the mass-metallicity relation (MZR), which indicates that more massive galaxies tend to be more metal-rich in both the local Universe \citep[e.g.][]{Tremonti2004, Zahid2012, Andrews2013} and at cosmic noon \citep[e.g.][]{Erb2006, Maiolino2008, Sanders2015, Ma2016, Sanders2021, He2024}.
+Recent efforts have extended the study to the epoch of reionization (EoR) \citep{Nakajima2023, Curti2024, Marszewski2024, LiS2025}.
+A secondary dependence on star formation rate (SFR) has also been proposed, giving rise to the fundamental metallicity relation (FMR) \citep{Mannucci2010, Bothwell2013, Marszewski2025}.
 While the MZR and FMR describe global metallicity scaling relations, understanding the internal chemical structure of galaxies requires spatially resolved measurements.
-A widely used approach to characterize this distribution is through a linear fit to the radial metallicity profile \citep[e.g.][]{Jones2015, Wang2017, Wang2020, Wang2022}.
+A common metric is the metallicity gradient, quantified by fitting a linear slope to the radial metallicity profile \citep[e.g.][]{Jones2015, Wang2017, Wang2020, Wang2022}.